-(Before we proceed, we remind you that this blog is for educational purposes only and we’re not recommending options trading for all readers.
+(Before we proceed, we remind you that this blog is for educational purposes only and we’re not recommending options trading for all readers; we’re simply providing basic options trading information.
 Consult your financial advisor before starting options trading.)

 Equities boomed last year.
 A positive year was expected by many, although the extent of the upside came as a surprise to many market followers.
 In addition to the surging S&P 500 performance, it was a record year for exchange-traded funds, meme stocks, SPACs, IPOs and a whole bunch of other formerly obscure instruments.